Childhood and Education Journey of Phil Jackson in Timeline

 September 17, 1945: Philip Douglas Jackson Born

-On September 17, 1945, Philip Douglas Jackson, later known as a prominent basketball player, coach, and executive in the NBA, was born.
+On September 17, 1945, Philip Douglas Jackson was born.
+He would later become a professional basketball player, coach, and executive in the NBA.

 Others born on this day/year

-In the spring of 1962, Bill Fitch, who was previously a baseball scout, took over as head basketball coach at the University of North Dakota and recruited Phil Jackson during Jackson's junior year of high school.
+In the spring of 1962, Bill Fitch took over as head basketball coach at the University of North Dakota during Phil Jackson's junior year of high school.
+Fitch had been scouting for the Milwaukee Braves.

 1969: Spinal Fusion Surgery

-In 1969, Phil Jackson underwent spinal fusion surgery.
+In 1969, Phil Jackson underwent spinal fusion surgery and did not play during New York's 1969-70 championship season.

 On December 27, 2016, Phil Jackson and Jeanie Buss announced the termination of their engagement in a joint statement on Twitter.

-April 2023: Jackson States He No Longer Watches the NBA
+April 2023: Jackson States He No Longer Watches NBA

-In April 2023, Phil Jackson stated that he no longer watches the NBA, citing its increased political nature.
+In April 2023, Phil Jackson stated that he no longer watches the NBA due to it becoming too political, expressing a desire for sports to remain non-political.